The Breathtaking City of Seville – Things to Do & Travel Guide

 A cultural event I highly recommend in Seville is a Flamenco Show.
 I went to La Casa del Flamenco, which has a limited crowd with no food or drinks allowed.
 It makes for a more intimate experience.
 There are also lists of other places to visit online, and many of them serve dinner with the show.
 There’s also a museum on Flamenco but aside from one exhibit, I felt there wasn’t any real information on the dance.

 I spent two and a half days exploring Seville and I got to see a lot but it was rushed.
 I’d recommend giving yourself more time to explore the city if it’s an option.
+Be sure to expand into Seville’s different neighbourhoods like Triana, to see beyond the tourist areas.
 And if you do have an extra day, Italica is an easy day trip.
 I haven’t been but the site is the well preserved Roman remains of ancient Seville.
 There are many buses to Santiponce and back, which is where the archaeological site is located.

 I also had amazing food in Seville.
 I was worried because I heard Spain isn’t veggie-friendly but I eating vegetarian was easy.
 Tapa culture makes for easier veggie dining.
 Plus, I found several vegan restaurants.
 I don’t normally recommend restaurants but I loved Fargo, which is almost all vegan.
 I’m recommending it because you probably won’t find this place on a list of vegan Seville restaurants and it was so good.